arcandjl/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Development economics
-- Impact evaluation and applied microeconometrics
+- Impact evaluation and microeconometrics
 - Nutrition and health
 - Econophysics
-- The empirical analysis of economic growth
+- Economic growth
-- The political economy of China
+- Political economy of China

 # Education to show in About widget
 education: